 But what are the right sales & marketing automation tools for your business?

 Probably the question I get the most emails on is some variant of “What’s the best solution or app for x?”.

 - With what are you building your landing page?

 - What’s the best shopping cart?

 And, of course, there’s no one right answer for everyone.
-What suits a full-time online marketer with a team behind them isn’t the same as what suits a small solo business with limited time in which to do their marketing.
-Also, your personal preferences play a role too.
+What suits a full-time online marketer with a team behind them isn’t the same as what suits a small solo business with limited time.
+And in which to do their marketing.
+Also, your personal preferences play an influencing role too.

 But WordPress scores on two critical points.